 server: sip server domain name or IP address

-displayname: this name will show up on the callee’s display so they know it’s you.
+displayname: this name will show up on the callee’s display so they know who is calling.

-All Stations can now be set with only the callee username as destination and a selected Default option.
+All Stations can now made with only the destination name and selecting the “Default” option.

 Advanced SIP settings